ttlock/iOS_TTLock_Demo_Deprecated/README.md

 ### If you need to upgrade devices into your application,you should in addition to add TTLockDFU.framework and DFUDependence.framework

 By Cocoapods
-First, add the following line to your Podfile:
+<br>First, add the following line to your Podfile:
 <br>use_frameworks!
 <br>target 'YourAppTargetName' do
   <br>pod 'TTLockDFU'